ozanerturk/CSharpJsonRulesEngine/README.md

 ## RuleEvent
 Engine should know the type of an RuleEvent in order to cast it to an instane.
-Just inherit a class from `RuleEvent` engine will resolve types from assembly.
+Just inherit a class from `RuleEvent`, engine will resolve types from assembly.
 ```CSharp
  public class DiscountEvent : RuleEvent
     {